Jacksonville, Illinois: Demographics

-Business
+Economy

 Jacksonville is the home of the Eli Bridge Company, manufacturer of Ferris wheels and other amusement rides such as the Scrambler.
 W.E.
 Sullivan founded the firm with the introduction of his first portable "Big Eli" Wheel on the Jacksonville Square on May 23, 1900.
+He was inspired to make this portable version of the famous amusement ride after visiting the World's Columbian Exposition and seeing the original Ferris Wheel created by George Washington Gale Ferris Jr.

 Jacksonville was once home to the J. Capps & Son Company, one of the largest manufacturers of textiles and clothing in the United States, and owned by the Capps family, which was intermarried with the family of Jacob Bunn and John Whitfield Bunn of Springfield, Illinois, and Chicago.

 Reynolds Group Holdings (formerly Mobil Plastics, Tenneco, Pactiv) and Nestlé Beverage Co. have facilities in Jacksonville.

+Jacksonville was also home to a food processing plant for ACH Food Companies from 1952 to 2008.

 Education

 Jacksonville is home to one private four-year college, Illinois College.
 Illinois College is the second oldest college in Illinois, founded in 1829 (and the first to grant a degree – 1835) by one of the famous Yale Bands—students from Yale College who traveled westward to found new colleges.
 It briefly served as the state's first medical school from 1843 to 1848, and became co-educational in 1903.
-Beecher Hall, the first college building erected in Illinois, is named after its first president,Edward Beecher, brother to Henry Ward Beecher and Harriet Beecher Stowe.
+Beecher Hall, the first college building erected in Illinois, is named after its first president, Edward Beecher, brother to Henry Ward Beecher and Harriet Beecher Stowe.
 Jacksonville was also the home of the now-closed private four-year college, MacMurray College from 1846 to 2020.

 Jacksonville is also home to three state-run institutions, including the Illinois School for the Deaf, the Illinois School for the Visually Impaired, and the Jacksonville Correctional Center.
 Lincoln Land Community College's Western Region Education Center is also located in Jacksonville.

 Jacksonville is home to three high schools, two private, and one public, including Routt Catholic High School.
-Jacksonville School District 117 provides education for the city and much of the county with six elementary schools, one junior high school, and one senior high school.
+Jacksonville School District 117 provides education for the city and much of the county with six elementary schools, one middle school, and one high school, Jacksonville High School.